Time (2007 film): Plot

 In the meantime, Sulaiman Rawthar, a political leader is found dead.
 Apppan suspects both murders to be linked.
 The police arrest Durga Dasan, a former naxalite who claims himself to be a messenger of Goddess Durga.
 But upon questioning, it is revealed that he is not linked to the murders.
-One day, Susan makes a visit to Appan's house and is shocked to find out that Vaiga had passed away long back.
+One day, Susan makes a visit to Appan's house and is shocked to find out that Vaiga had died long back.
 With the help of Sahadevan, Appan's personal assistant, she gets his personal diary through which she tries to know more about him.
 "Appan, son of a police superintendent in Tamil Nadu police, had a pale and colorless childhood.
 His father Vishwanatha Menon, who was a strict follower of British army discipline tried to impose it on his son as well.
-Appan joined the police force after his education.
+Appan joined cleared the CSE to become an IPS officer after his education.
 After his father's demise, he married Vaiga, whom he silently loved since his teenage days.

-Appan is appointed as the superintendent at Madhukarai.
+Appan is appointed as the Superintendent of Police at Madhukarai.
 A riot spreads through the village and 16 innocent villagers are brutally massacred.
 Appan found out that Balasingam was the brain behind the violence.
 His ambition to set up a Special Economic Zone was opposed by the villagers, who feared their land would be acquired.
 In retaliation, Balasingam wiped out the villagers to ease up the acquisition.
 Appan Menon arrested Balasingam and his accomplices.
 One evening, Kartha, Sulaiman Rauthar, Krishnan Nambiar and Kurian Varghese arrived at his home and demanded a negotiation.
 Appan snubbed them by refusing to accept any sort of negotiation.
-In a few minutes a group of thugs entered his residence and went on a rampage.
-Vaiga who was in the bathroom was attacked by two thugs and murdered.
+In a few minutes a group of thugs entered his residence.
+Appan fights off the thugs, but they ties him up and kills Vaiga.
 Following this incident, Appan develops a psycho disturbance, in which he feels the presence of Vaiga with him.

 After reading his diary, Susan approaches Dr. Sreenivasan Iyengar, a psychiatrist for further details.
 Dr. Iyengar explains about Appan's visit to him just after the incident.
 He had revealed to Dr. Iyengar that to get justice for Vaiga, he had killed Balasingam and was planning to kill the rest of the goons.
 Susan is shocked to find out that Appan himself is behind the murders of Krishnan Nambiar, Sulaiman and Kartha.
 Susan reaches out to Alexander Mekkadan and passes out the information.
 Mekkadan launches a hunt for Appan, but he successfully flees from the nets.
-Appan reaches out to Kurian at his guest house.
-Kurian explains that Koshi Abraham Koshi, a high profile NRI businessman is the master brain behind everything.
-Appan kills Kurian and reaches out to Koshi Abraham Koshi.
-He kills Koshi in the presence of the children of the 16 villagers of Madhukarai, whom Koshi had killed.
-The film ends by showing Appan witnessing a violent protest led by Susan Mary Thomas.
+When Appan captures Kurian, he explains that Koshy Abraham Koshy, a high profile NRI businessman is the master brain behind everything.
+Appan kills Kurian and reaches out to Koshy.
+He kills Koshy in the presence of the children of the 16 villagers of Madhukarai, whom Koshy had killed.
+The film ends by showing Appan witnessing a violent protest led by Susan.